 Field No. Data field Field Description 1 Intended port of call Record the name or code of the port where the vessel is requesting entry in free text format.
 Example Mombasa 2 Port State Record the name of the port State using the ISO 3166 3-alpha country/territory codes.
-For example; MOZ (for Mozambique) 3 Estimated date Record the expected date and time that the vessel will arrive at the port limits.
-The vessel may and time of have to request permission or request a pilot from the port authorities to enter the port. arrival Use: Date / Time format YYYY MM DD / HH MM Example: 2012 11 25 / 23 30 4 Purpose(s) Record all the reasons for the vessel requesting port access: Transshipping, Packaging, Processing of fish, Refuelling, Resupplying, Maintenance, Dry-docking.
+For example; MOZ (for Mozambique) 3 Estimated date and time of arrival Record the expected date and time that the vessel will arrive at the port limits.
+The vessel may have to request permission or request a pilot from the port authorities to enter the port.
+Use: Date / Time format YYYY MM DD / HH MM Example: 2012 11 25 / 23 30 4 Purpose(s) Record all the reasons for the vessel requesting port access: Transshipping, Packaging, Processing of fish, Refuelling, Resupplying, Maintenance, Dry-docking.
 Commonly accepted codes can be used.
-Example: LAN ; TRX for landing and transhipping commonly accepted codes can be used.
-Example: LAN; TRX for fanding and transhipping 5 Port and date Record in free text the name or the code of the last port visited by the vessel and record the date of the last port call using the date format YYYYMMDD. - Example; Durban 2012 07 23 6 Name of the Free text: Record the full name of the vessel as registered in relevant documents of the flag State. vessel Example: Koryo Maru -11 7 Flag State Record the name of the flag State where the vessel is registered using the ISO 3166 3-alpha country/territory codes.
-Example: NZL (for New Zealand) 8 Type of vessel Record using ISSCFV codes (also known as FAO vessel type codes).
-Example PS (for purse seine), LL (for long liner) 9 International Radio Call Sign Record the "Individual radio call sign of the vessel) assigned by their national licensing authorities Example: TTFC, MD66G, UDSF, CHDS 10 Free text: Record the means to communicate with the vessel either directly and / or via the information vessel's agent.
+Example: LAN : TRX for landing and transhipping 5 Port and date of last port call Record in free text the name or the code of the last port visited by the vessel and record the date of the last port call using the date format YYYYMMDD.
+6 Name of the vessel Free text: Record the full name of the vessel as registered in relevant documents of the flag State.
+Example: Korvo Maru -11 7 Flag State Record the name of the flag State where the vessel is registered using the ISO 3166 3-alpha country/territory codes.
+8 Type of vessel Record using ISSCFV codes (also known as FAO vessel type codes).
+Example PS (for purse seine) LL (for long liner) 9 International Radio Call Sign Record the "Individual radio call sign of the vessel) assigned by their national licensing authorities Example: TTFC .
+MD66G .
+UDSE .
+CHDS 10 Vessel contact information Free text: Record the means to communicate with the vessel either directly and / or via the vessel's agent.
 This is essential for port State authorities to respond to the vessels request.
-Contact details can include; INMARSAT, fax, email, mobile phone Example: Agent - Mr Adams +3482456321 Vessel No.s Tel 81-3-5473-0523 Email ujc@unitedjpn.co.jp 11 Vessel Free text: Record the full details of the owner of the vessel together with the owners contact owner(s) details.
-Example: Owner: Wang Tat Corporation Pte Ltd, Address: 27-4,4-chome Shinbashi, Minato-ku, Tokyo Japan TEL: 03-5473-0513 12 Certificate of EMAIL: ujc@unitedjpn.co.jp Record the numeric or alpha-numeric identification of the vessel's registry as issued by the flag 12 registry ID State. registry ib Example: FRA000854430 13 IMO ship ID. if Record (if available) the vessels International Maritime Organisation / Lloyds Register available identification number for vessels.
-The IMO ship identification number is made of the three letters "IMO" followed by the seven-digit number Example: IM01234567 14 , Record in free text available Vessel Name and Port of registry; which is international practice and in most cases a national requirement.
+Contact details can include; INMARSAT, fax, email, mobile phone Example: Agent - Mr Adams +3482456321 Vessel No.s Tel 81-3-5473-0513, Fax 81-3-5473-0523 Email uic@uniteding.co.in 11 Vessel owner(s) Free text: Record the full details of the owner of the vessel together with the owners contact details.
+Example: Owner: Wang Tat Corporation Pte Ltd, Address: 27-4,4-chome Shinbashi, Minato-ku, Tokyo Japan TEL: 03-5473-0513 FAX: 03-5473-0523 EMAIL: uic@unitedipn.co.ip 12 Certificate of registry ID Record the numeric or alpha-numeric identification of the vessel's registry as issued by the flag State.
+13 IMO ship ID, if available Record (if available) the vessels International Maritime Organisation / Lloyds Register identification number for vessels.
+The IMO ship identification number is made of the three letters " IMO " followed by the seven-digit number 14 External ID, if available Record in free text Vessel Name and Port of registry ; which is international practice and in most cases a national requirement.
 The vessel name will be displayed on the bow and the vessel name and port of registry will be displayed on the stern.
-Example: SEIWA / Panama IBCS (International Telecommunication Union Padio Call Signs); should be displayed on both part IRCS ( International Telecommunication Union Radio Call Signs ); should be displayed on both port and starboard sides of vessels superstructure or side of the vessel.
+Example: SEIWA / Panama IRCS ( International Telecommunication Union Radio Call Signs ); should be displayed on both port and starboard sides of vessels superstructure or side of the vessel.
 For vessels over 25m the height of the letters must be at least 1m and approx. 16cm thick.
 The lettering must be either white on a black background or black on a white background.IRCS can be in the form of letters of the alphabet.
-Example: JAAL 1 Example: Juli
+1 Example: JAAL